Skip to main content

 • whether the cancer has just been diagnosed or has come back

-For infantile choriocarcinoma of the liver that comes back after initial treatment, the prognosis depends on the following:
+For infantile choriocarcinoma of the liver that comes back after initial treatment, the prognosis depends on:

 • where in the body the tumor recurred